The Devil with the Three Golden Hairs: Synopsis

 The boy is confronted with three questions on his journey, as he travels between two towns and across the river.
 When passing through each, he is asked his trade ("what he knows").
-The boy responds thrice, "I know everything."
+The boy responds thrice "I know everything."
 He is then asked why the first town's well, which once sprung forth wine, no longer dispenses even water.
 In the second town, he is asked why a tree that once produced golden apples will not even sprout leaves.
 When being ferried across the river, the ferryman asks him why he must always row back and forth, and is not free to do otherwise.
-To each question he replies, "You shall know that, only when I come back."
+To each question he replies "You shall know that, only when I come back."

 The boy finds the entrance to Hell on the other side of the river and, upon entering, finds only the Devil's grandmother.
 He tells her what he wants, and she promises to assist him how she can, turning him into an ant and hiding him in the folds of the clothing.
 The Devil returns and, despite smelling human flesh in the air, is convinced to sit down, eat, and drink.
 Once he has done so, he lays his head in his grandmother's lap and falls into an inebriated sleep.
 She plucks a golden hair from his head three times, causing him to awaken after every hair pulled.
 Having assumed the pain was part of his dreams, he recounts his visions to his grandmother - a dried-up well in a town square with a toad underneath blocking the flow of liquid, a tree that does not sprout fruit or leaves because of a mouse gnawing at its root, and a ferryman who can be freed merely by placing his oar in the hands of another man on the river's bank.

 The next morning, once the Devil has left the dwelling again, the boy is transformed back into his former self.
 Thanking the old woman, he takes the three golden hairs and sets off for home.
 Once again, he passes the river and two cities, disclosing the answers he had overheard the Devil speak of during the night.
-Each town gives him a pair of asses laden with gold, which he brings back with him to the castle.
+Each town gives him a pair of donkeys laden with gold, which he brings back with him to the castle.
 The king, pleased by the boy's return with such wealth, allows him to live in peace with his wife.
 He inquires on the source of the wealth he acquired, hoping to find some for himself.
 The boy tells him the gold was found across the river.